Module One - Intuition, Intention & motivation

 When outlining your intention, use goal-focused words that define exactly what you want, and NOT what you don’t want.
 This may seem obvious, yet often our words are outside of our awareness.
 So often the words we habitually use in that gap outside of our awareness, are the ones that manifest.
 Mind the Gap!

-2. Also by focussing on WEIGHT, they attracts weight and heaviness, so are liable to gain even more weight.
+2. Also by focussing on WEIGHT, they attracts weight and heaviness, so are liable to gain even more weight as it can also lower your frequency.

 Note.
 Although physically opposites do attract, when it comes to energy like attracts like.

-However if that person were to use goal-focused words describing the goal they really want, they might say “I want to be lighter, slimmer or healthier.
-These words attract a sense of lightness, slimness and healthy vibes.
+So if that person were to use goal-focused words describing the goal they really want, they might say “I want to be lighter, slimmer or healthier.
+These words attract a sense of lightness, slimness and higher frequency.

 Understand how important clarity of intention is